allenai/gooaq/README.md

 ```
 where the questions `question` are collected via Google auto-complete.
 The answers responses (`short_answer` and `answer`) were collected from Google's answer boxes.
-The answer type (`answer_type`) is infered based on the html content of Google's response.
+The answer types (`answer_type`) are inferred based on the html content of Google's response.
-The data contains the following responses:
+Here is the dominant types in the current dataset:
- - `feat_snip`: snippet responses (e.g., an explanation).
-Majoriy the question/responses are of this type.
+ - `feat_snip`: explanatory responses; the majoriy the question/responses are of this type.
- - `collection`: list of responses (e.g., steps to accomplish something)
+ - `collection`: list responses (e.g., steps to accomplish something).
- - `knowledge`: typically short responses for knowledge seeking questions
+ - `knowledge`: typically short responses for knowledge seeking questions.
- - `unit_conv`: questions about converting units
+ - `unit_conv`: questions about converting units.
- - `time_conv`: questions about converting time units/zones
+ - `time_conv`: questions about converting times.
- - `curr_conv`: questions about converting currencies
+ - `curr_conv`: questions about converting currencies.

 Here are several more examples from the data:
 ```json